tommybobbins/studious-octo-goggles/vpc.md

 ## Direct Peering

 Peering connection between your network and Google's network.
 Exists outside of Google Cloud.
 Is often used when accessing Google workspace applications.
 Recommended way to connect to Google Cloud is with a Dedicated Interconnect or Partner Interconnect not using Direct Peering.
+BGP

 ## Cloud CDN